RobotecAI/rai-rosbot-xl-demo/README.md

 #### Building the Full Docker Image

 The `Dockerfile` supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 24.04 (noble) with the ROS 2 Jazzy distribution.
 It will build a Docker image that will contain the Editor and the demo launcher.
+The file is located in [docker](./docker) folder.
 Use the following command to build the image:

 ```
 docker build -t rai-rosbot -f Dockerfile .